axel-ac/register-page-form/README.md

 https://axel-ac.github.io/register-page-form/
 ### At the end of the project, following topics are to be covered;

-- HTML
+- HTML Forms-Input Types

-- List Properties
+- HTML Form Elements

-- Overflow Property-The flex Property-Opacity / Transparency-Units in CSS
+- CSS Colors-Border Properties

-- CSS Setting height and width-CSS Outline-CSS Combinators
+- CSS Margins-Padding